-Elden Ring Faith build dragon spell locations
+Elden Ring Faith build lightning spell locations

 Here’s a list of spells that you will need for this Elden Ring Faith build: